 While telemedicine was once considered to be the domain of rural practices, today urban and rural facilities alike are embracing this new form of healthcare as a way to drastically increase patient accessibility.
 This is important not only during times that necessitate social distancing, such as COVID-19, but also for accommodating individuals’ increasingly busy lives in general.

-Furthermore, telemedicine allows your practice to reach the people who need it most but for whom it may be most difficult to access, such as chronically ill or aging individuals and their carers.
-Specialty care providers in particular can benefit from telehealth services as a way to serve patients beyond their geographical area, thereby not only increasing their profits but also saving lives.
+Furthermore, telemedicine allows your practice to reach the people who need it most but for whom it may be most difficult to access, such as chronically ill or aging individuals and their caregivers.
+Specialty care providers, in particular, can benefit from telehealth services as a way to serve patients beyond their geographical area, simultaneously increasing profits and saving lives.

 Retain Current Patients